hallindavid/old-davidhallin/source/_posts/deploying-a-static-site-to-github-pages.md

 ```

-and then run `./build.sh` to deploy when ever you need to.
+and then run `./build.sh` to deploy when ever you want to deploy.

 Hope somebody finds this useful!